ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-2-1.md

-Chapter 1: Identifying Your Purpose and Passion: Understanding the Connection Between Purpose, Passion, and Leadership
+Understanding the Connection Between Purpose, Passion, and Leadership
 ======================================================================================================================

 Identifying your purpose and passion is essential for purposeful and passionate leadership.
 When you lead with purpose and passion, you inspire trust, build connection, and create a sense of direction and motivation among team members.
 In this chapter, we'll explore the connection between purpose, passion, and leadership.